 Kayaking the Oakland Estuary

-You also sat down in them which made controlling the speed and paddling much simpler.
-We went out with our friend Ben who’s a guide there, so he showed us a lot of the different places of interest along the way.
+You also sat down in them, which made controlling the speed and paddling much simpler.
+We went out with our friend Ben who’s a guide there, so he showed us a lot of different places of interest along the way.

 First, we headed left to the Oakland Estuary.
 California Canoe & Kayak is the only company that gives you easy access to this beautiful part of Oakland.

-The water was glassy while we were there, so there were not any real wakes to contend with which was nice.
+The water was glassy while we were there, so there were not any real waves to contend with, which was nice.
 Along the way, we saw a seal or two and a lot of birds.

-After getting to Coast Guard Island and the Pport of Oakland building we headed back the way we came.
+After getting to Coast Guard Island and the Port of Oakland building, we headed back the way we came.

-Being this close to the cranes was an amazing experience, but it is only recommended for advanced kayakers or with guides, as it is a wake zone and there are large boats near by.
+Being this close to the cranes was a fantastic experience, but it is only recommended for advanced kayakers or with guides, as it is a “wake zone,” and there are large boats nearby.